Peter Avalon

-Peter Hernandez (born June 14, 1989), better known by the ring name "Pretty" Peter Avalon, is a Cuban-American professional wrestler signed to All Elite Wrestling (AEW).
+Peter Hernandez (born June 14, 1989), better known by the ring name "Pretty" Peter Avalon, is an American professional wrestler signed to All Elite Wrestling (AEW).
 He is also known for his appearances in Championship Wrestling from Hollywood and Pro Wrestling Guerrilla.
-Hernandez has also appeared in Total Nonstop Action Wrestling as Norv Fernum.
+He has also appeared in Total Nonstop Action Wrestling as Norv Fernum.

 Professional wrestling career

 Early career

-Avalon debuted November 15, 2008 for the Empire Wrestling Federation against Chris Kadillak in San Bernardino, California in a losing effort.
+Avalon debuted November 15, 2008, for the Empire Wrestling Federation against Chris Kadillak in San Bernardino, California in a losing effort.
 He would debut for the Alternative Wrestling Show early the following year.
-He would go on to win the Alternative Wrestling Show's Light-Heavyweight Title from T. J. Perkins on April 26, 2009 in Rowland Heights, California.
+He would go on to win the Alternative Wrestling Show's Light-Heavyweight Title from T. J. Perkins on April 26, 2009, in Rowland Heights, California.
 Awarded the new AWS Lightweight Championship at the next show, he would go on to defend the championship amongst wrestlers in the Southern California area like Charles Mercury, Chris Kadillak, and Malachi Jackson.
-He would begin a feud with Human Tornado over the AWS championship which would culminate in a Falls Count Anywhere match on October 23, 2009 where he was the winner.
+He would begin a feud with Human Tornado over the AWS championship which would culminate in a Falls Count Anywhere match on October 23, 2009, where he was the winner.

 Avalon would continue to compete throughout Southern California in 2010 for companies like EWF, AWS, SoCal Pro Wrestling, Mach 1 Pro Wrestling, and New Wave Pro Wrestling.
 He would debut and compete in Portland, Oregon and surrounding areas for the West Coast Wrestling Connection.
-Avalon would go on to make his Pro Wrestling Guerrilla debut at "Seven" on July 30, 2010 in a 6-man tag match.
+Avalon would go on to make his Pro Wrestling Guerrilla debut at "Seven" on July 30, 2010, in a 6-man tag match.